 In February 2016, the three-volume The L.M.
-Montgomery Reader won the 2016 PROSE Award for Literature, an award presented by Professional and Scholarly Publishing Division of the Association of American Publishers.
+Montgomery Reader won the 2016 PROSE Award for Literature from the Professional and Scholarly Publishing Division of the Association of American Publishers.

 - The L.M.
 Montgomery Reader, Volume 2: A Critical Heritage at University of Toronto Press